-I’ve recommended books in translation to many guests in the past, but this week we’re venturing away from reading in English, with Parisian reader Florence Breuvert.
+I’ve recommended books in translation to many guests in the past, but this week we’re venturing away from reading in English, with Parisian reader Florence Breuvart.
 Because she reads in both French and English, Florence often gets to choose between reading a work in translation, or reading an author’s words in their original language.
 Today my challenge is recommending Florence’s next reads in both languages.

 I’m also chatting with Florence about a very precious personal book collection, what makes a classic a classic, and her ongoing quest to buy fewer books.

 Let’s get to it!

 ANNE: I love the visual of you sitting at your computer or holding your phone reading all the one- and two-star reviews.
 [BOTH LAUGH]

 [CHEERFUL INTRO MUSIC]

 ANNE: Hey readers.
 I’m Anne Bogel, and this is What Should I Read Next?
 Episode 223.